haskellcamargo/pragmatic-functional-javascript/roots-of-the-evil.md

 ## Null considered harmful

 And by `null`, we also mean `undefined`.
-It is hard to see a programmer we never had any sort of problems with null references, null pointers or anything that can represent that absence of a value.
+It is hard to see a programmer who never had any sort of problems with null references, null pointers or anything that can represent the absence of a value.
 For JavaScript programmers, `undefined is not a function`,   for the C\# young men in suits, `NullReferenceException`, and for unlucky one who use need to use Java, the classic `java.lang.NullPointerException`.
 Do you think we really need `null` as a special language construct?
 In this point, there is also a consensus between functional programmers and object-oriented programmers: `null` was a secular mistake.

+### A brief history

+Null references were introduced in ALGOL-W programming language decades ago; 1964 to be specific.
+They hadn't any special purpose except they were considered "easy to implement" by the language designers, and a lot of modern languages implemented it for the same reason ─ and it gone viral.
+At that time, most of the softwares, including the compiler, were written in machine code with little or no abstraction.
+But what is wrong with `null`?

 ### It increases complexity